Hôtel de Besenval: The Solothurn – Paris Axis: The return of the furniture and the families de Besenval and de Broglie

-The Alliance Tapestry: A testimony to Franco-Swiss diplomacy
+The Alliance Tapestry: A Testament to Franco-Swiss diplomacy

 The Alliance Tapestry (3.87 m x 5.85 m) in the Salon de la tapisserie at the Hôtel de Besenval.
 In the foreground are King Louis XIV (right) and Johann Heinrich Waser, a Swiss politician, Mayor of Zürich and Bailiff of the County of Kyburg.
 Waser was the head of the Swiss delegation.
 Behind the king stands his brother Philippe de France, Duc d'Orléans, holding his hat in his hand.
 Behind Johann Heinrich Waser stands Anton von Graffenried, the Envoy of the Canton of Bern.
 The wood panelling of the Salon de la tapisserie largely dates from the second half of the 19th century.
 The pair of Louis XV style ormolu wall lights on either side of the mirror were installed during the renovation in 2019.

-One of the most significant works of art in the Hôtel de Besenval today is the large 18th-century tapestry in the Salon de la tapisserie, formerly called Chambre de parade, produced in the Gobelins Manufactory.
+One of the most significant works of art in the Hôtel de Besenval today is the large 18th-century tapestry in the Salon de la tapisserie, formerly called the Chambre de parade, produced in the Gobelins Manufactory.
 The production of the first copies of these tapestries began already in 1665.
-The copy in the Hôtel de Besenval was made between 1732 and 1735 in the studio of Dominique de la Croix, who was the head of the studio between 1693 and 1737.
+The copy in the Hôtel de Besenval was made between 1732 and 1735 in the atelier of Dominique de la Croix, who was the head of the atelier between 1693 and 1737.
 The tapestry, woven based on a design by Charles Le Brun and a cartone by Simon Renard de Saint-André, is on loan by the Mobilier National.

 The Salon de la tapisserie as it was set up in 2018.
 In addition to part of the Alliance Tapestry, four of the six chairs from the baron's original furniture ensemble can be seen next to the fireplace.